UbiquityRobotics/learn/setup/networking/networking.md

 * MicroSD Card with URPi Image:
   You need a Micro SD card that is at least 8GB in size and has a speed rating of class 10 or higher.
-This Micro SD card needs to have the URPi (Ubiquity Robotics Pi) image loaded onto it.
-There is a good chance that your robot comes with a Micro SD card with the URPi image already installed on it.
+This Micro SD card must have the URPi (Ubiquity Robotics Pi) image loaded onto it.
+The robot comes with a
+  Micro SD card with the URPi image already installed on it.
 Alternatively, you can purchase your own Micro SD card and install the URPi image on it.
+The card should be a Class 10 fast card of at least 16 GigaBytes.
   Please read the
   [URPi Image Installation](../urpi_install/urpi_install.md)
   document before ordering your MicroSD card.